 1. What’s sparked the flare up?

-Russia’s troop deployments to Crimea and its neighbor’s border are raising the stakes after fighting intensified in what had in recent years settled into a low-level conflict between Ukraine’s army and Kremlin-backed insurgents.
-The government in Kyiv denies Russian accusations that it’s plotting a renewed offensive.
-Analysts see several possible reasons for Vladimir Putin to up the ante.
-Some say he could be testing the response of his U.S. counterpart, Joe Biden, or trying to signal a tougher line to Kyiv.
-His opposite number in Ukraine, Volodymyr Zelenskiy, has taken what many in Russia see as a harder stance of late by closing Kremlin-friendly TV stations.
+Russia’s troop deployments to Crimea and its neighbor’s border in late March and early April raised the stakes as fighting intensified in what had in recent years settled into a low-level conflict between Ukraine’s army and Kremlin-backed insurgents.
+The government in Kyiv denied Russian accusations that it was plotting a renewed offensive.
+Analysts saw several possible reasons for Vladimir Putin to up the ante.
+Some said he could be testing the response of his U.S. counterpart, Joe Biden, or trying to signal a tougher line to Kyiv.
+His opposite number in Ukraine, Volodymyr Zelenskiy, had taken what many in Russia saw as a harder stance by closing Kremlin-friendly TV stations.
+While it was hoped an offer from Biden to hold a summit with Putin would calm the situation, fresh U.S. sanctions against Moscow and Russian plans for naval exercises in the Black Sea have contributed to keeping tensions high in the region.

 2. Why is all of this still a problem?